 Also known as Brass: Lancashire, this economic strategy game takes place in the industrial revolution.
 Players create, build and secure their industries and then sell their goods.

 For 2 to 5 players, ages 12 and up.
 Designed by Rüdiger Dorn, published by Alea / Rio Grande Games / Asmodée Editions.

 Everything can be negotiated in Genoa, which was previously released as Traders of Genoa.
-You have to play with opponents unafraid to make decisions, but with the right crew, Genoa is superb.
-Players acquire goods and fill orders to earn money, making deals all along the way.Continue to 9 of 10 below.
+Players acquire goods and fill orders to earn money, relying on their fellow players to be making deals all along the way.Continue to 9 of 10 below.

 09 of 10